el634dev/Git-Team-Workflow/README.md

 Sometimes your team will need to fix the Production version of a movie script (product) that has already been published to movie executives (users).
-Since you don't want them to see the young boy George's new name just yet, it's important to fix the typos in the Production version (`master` branch).
+Since you don't want them to see the young boy Scott's new name just yet, it's important to fix the typos in the Production version (`master` branch).
 This is a **Hot Fix**, so you'll need to create a new branch off of `master`.